krustevgeorgi/Nexo/README.md

 # Getting Started
-The project is configured to run with the Sepolia test network.

 To test add MetaMask extension to your browser and use the following credentials to log in:

 Password: Nex0L4bs